On this page you will find the:

 The Spiritual Companions Agreement

-I will reassure and support you through careful listening, enquiry and responses, seeking fully to understand your personal story and circumstances.
+With compassion, discretion and respect I will reassure and support you through careful listening, seeking fully to understand your personal story and circumstances.

 “Working through the Guidelines and reflecting on my childhood has not been easy.
 I feel very proud of myself for completing it and I know it has been of great benefit to me.
 The relationship with my children and husband has developed to a different level, thank you and the other Spiritual Companions for designing these exercises.”